-For many, Mother’s Day across Chicagoland will be a day of family and friends, hope and happiness.
-For those desperately trying to get pregnant or who can’t stay pregnant, surviving Mother’s Day can be a difficult.
+For many, Mother’s Day across Chicagoland will be a day of family and friends, hope, and happiness.
+For those desperately trying to get pregnant or who can’t stay pregnant, surviving Mother’s Day can be difficult.
 At Reproductive Medicine Institute (RMI) we understand.
 According to Resolve.org, nearly 8-million women are struggling with infertility in the US.
 So just remember you’re not alone and help is available from Oak Brook to Chicago and many places in-between.

 “An ultrasound or blood work can’t uncover the anxiety and hopelessness many patients feel around Mother’s Day” offers Elena Trukhacheva, M.D., MSCI, President and Medical Director at RMI.
 “We’re always looking for the emotional clues that someone might need a little more support.
 Patients should know they can lean on their care team at any time to talk about how they’re feeling.
 Fertility care needs to address both the body and the mind especially around the holidays,” added Dr. Trukhacheva.

 “Empowered Fertility: A Practical Twelve-Step Guide” written by Claire Hall and Dr. Devora Lieberman outlines a few strategies to help survive holidays like Mother’s Day.
 Here’s two that we really like:

 Get Connected – It’s totally understandable that you feel like you’re alone in this process which often includes lots of phone calls, multiple weekly visits to the office, injections, and a few other hurdles.
 Unless you’ve done a few IUI’s or an IVF cycle yourself it’s hard for many non-fertility folk to “get it.”
 Resolve, the National Infertility Association offers a hotline to speak with others who have “been there a done that” when it comes to infertility.
 Check out 1-866.NOT.ALONE (866.668.2566).